 After all, self-driving vehicles are machines.

 I once read that too much usage of anything makes users its slave.

 Failure to correctly regulate self-driving vehicles is going to result in a major legal issue and could come with greater consequences.

-Boeing were self-regulating when they developed and deployed the Boeing Autopilot system that has led to the loss of hundreds of human lives.
+Boeing was self-regulating when they developed and deployed the Boeing Autopilot system that has led to the loss of hundreds of human lives.

-One thing to note is that even though Boeing were self-regulating, the fact is that they regulated.
+One thing to note is that even though Boeing was self-regulating, the fact is that they regulated.
 Albeit, the improperly regulated the development and deployment of the technology.